mbcse/Decentralized_Social_Media/README.md

 ## Platform Overview

-The platform is a decentralized social media something similar to twitter but totally in a decentralized way having now server.
+The platform is a decentralized social media something similar to twitter but totally in a decentralized way having no server.
 The platform is having a smart contract containing all the important logic and is deployed on Ethereum Blockchain.
-Some of the coll features of the platform:
+Some of the features of the platform are:
 - Secure and user friendly login using metamask wallet
 - Only your Public address is the key to access the platform
 - Cool user profile same as Twitter
 - Easy to use interface
 - Commenting feature on dweets
 - Reporting feature on dweets
-  - Once a dweet get a specified no of reports it will be sent to maintainers or action
+  - Once a dweet get a specified no of reports it will be sent to maintainers for action
-  - You have to stake some amount for reporting
+  - You will have to stake some ethers for reporting
   - If the dweet is banned by maintainers you will get refund and a reward
-  - If the dweet is not Banned by maintainers you will get no refund and the stake amount will got to reported dweet author
+  - If the dweet is not Banned by maintainers you will get no refund and the staked amount will got to the reported dweet author
 - Like feature on dweets
-- You can upload advertisements and reach out to platform user at nominal cost
+- You can upload advertisements(image and a link) and reach out to platform users at nominal cost
   - Advertisements once submitted will be sent to maintainers for acceptance -If it is rejected then it 80% amount will be refunded
 - Maintainers can be added to the platform